phcanalytics/ibd_flare_model/README.md

 Public repository of the predictive models for the manuscript:

-<b>Title:</b> Machine learning algorithm can help predict hospitalization and outpatient corticosteroid use in patients with inflammatory bowel disease: a replication study.
+<b>Title:</b> Replicating prediction algorithms for hospitalization and
+corticosteroid use in patients with inflammatory bowel disease.

 <b>Authors:</b> Ryan Gan, Diana Sun, Amanda Tatro, Shirley
 Cohen-Mekelburg, Wyndy L. Wiitala, Ji Zhu, Akbar K. Waljee.